 Then add your permitted SSH users to the group "sshlogin", and restart the SSH service.

-sudo adduser username sshlogin sudo service ssh restart
+sudo adduser username sshlogin sudo systemctl restart sshd.service

 External User Database Authentication